jcjimenez/keras_ml_tut/readme.md

 # 3: the number of rows in each convolution kernel.
 # 3: and the number of columns in each convolution kernel.
 # activation: the type of activation function to use
-# input_shape: shape of the inputs: 1 channel, 28 px width, 28 px height
+# input_shape: dimensions of the inputs: 1 channel, 28 px width, 28 px height
 # dim_ordering: tells model to use Theano's dimension ordering
 model.add(Conv2D(32, 3, 3, activation='relu',
                  input_shape=(1, 28, 28), dim_ordering='th'))